sonatype-nexus-community/nancy/README.md

-  config      Setup credentials to use when connecting to services help        Help about any command iq          Check for vulnerabilities in your Golang dependencies using 'Sonatype's Nexus IQ IQServer' sleuth      Check for vulnerabilities in your Golang dependencies using Sonatype's OSS Index update      Check if there are any updates available
+  config      Setup credentials to use when connecting to services help        Help about any command iq          Check for vulnerabilities in your Golang dependencies using 'Sonatype's Nexus IQ IQServer' sleuth      Check for vulnerabilities in your Golang dependencies using 'Sonatype's OSS Index' update      Check if there are any updates available

 Flags: